pinojs/express-pino-logger/README.md

 ```

-### Custom serializers
+## Custom serializers

-The `req` object for logging is constructed in [pino-std-serializers](https://github.com/pinojs/pino-std-serializers and custom properties added to the `req` in previous middleware are not automatically included.
+The `req` object for logging is constructed by [pino-std-serializers](https://github.com/pinojs/pino-std-serializers) and custom properties added to the `req` in previous middleware are not automatically included.

 The original `req` is  accessible in the custom serializer under `req.raw`.